Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Multi-lingual interface: Attendees can choose their preferred language during check-in.

-Upon arrival, attendees scan their QR code or enter their code/phone number.
-A badge is printed automatically once verified, and the registration status allows self-check-in.
+Upon Arrival, attendees scan their QR code or enter their code/phone number.
+A badge is automatically printed once verified, and the registration status enables self-check-in.

 Eventact Printer